robrpete/social_media_api/README.md

 # social_media_api

-Basic api to create users and allow post
+Basic api to create users and allow post.
+Made with FastAPI